hamedrazavi/hamedrazavi.github.io/articles/rental_analysis.md

 ## Read Shapefiles and convert them to Geopandas dataframes

 Next, we would like to show the results of the zip code table above on a map.
-To this end, we first should be able to read the maps.
+To this end, we first should be able to read the maps in Python.
 Maps are usually available in the shapefile format ``*.shp``.
-Let's first download this shapefile map for Lausanne, and then I discuss how you could read this in Python.
-First download the Switzerland's zip- code shapefiles from [Swiss opendata](https://opendata.swiss/en/dataset/amtliches-ortschaftenverzeichnis-mit-postleitzahl-und-perimeter).
+Let's first download this shapefile map, and then I discuss how you could read this in Python.

+Download the Switzerland's zip- code shapefiles from [Swiss opendata](https://opendata.swiss/en/dataset/amtliches-ortschaftenverzeichnis-mit-postleitzahl-und-perimeter).
 I have downloaded the PLZO_SHP_LV95 from [here](http://data.geo.admin.ch/ch.swisstopo-vd.ortschaftenverzeichnis_plz/PLZO_SHP_LV95.zip).
-Extract the folder, and note the address where you saved of the zip-code shapefile (called ``PLZO_PLZ.shp``) .
+Extract the folder, and note the address where you saved the zip-code shapefile (called ``PLZO_PLZ.shp``) .
 I put it in my ``data`` folder.

 Okay, now you have the shapefile.
 How would you read/manipulate this in Python?
 Luckily, the [Geopandas](http://geopandas.org/) library of Python, which is a powerful library used for geospatial data processing and analysis, has a method to convert shapefiles to geopandas dataframe: